jenkinsci/helm-charts/charts/jenkins/README.md

 kubectl -n jenkins patch cronjob.batch/jenkins-backup --patch '{"spec": {"schedule": "0 2 * * *"}}'
 ```

+##### 11. Verify that the backup job completed successfully

-10. Once the job is running, then query the backup pod logs to monitor progress as follows:
+Once the job is running, then query the backup pod logs to monitor progress as follows:

 ```bash
 # Get backup container name